 The minimum share that can be bought is usually 10%.
-The maximum share that can be bought, is usually the outstanding amount that will take your ownership to 75%.
+The maximum share that can be bought, is usually the outstanding amount that will take your ownership to 100%.

-What happens if I've made improvements to my home?
+What happens if I have made improvements to my home?

-If you've made significant home improvements, such as building an extension or a conservatory, and you believe the value of your home could have increased as a direct result of the specific improvements, you should disclose this upfront so it can be considered as part of the RICS valuation.
+If you have made significant home improvements, such as building an extension or a conservatory, and you believe the value of your home could have increased as a direct result of the specific improvements, you should disclose this upfront so it can be considered as part of the RICS valuation.

-The valuer will be asked to provide two valuations - their qualified opinion of the value of your home with and without the benefit of the improvements.
+You will need to ask your valuer to provide two valuations - their qualified opinion of the value of your home with and without the benefit of the improvements.
 If the improvements have directly impacted the value, you won't be asked to pay extra for the additional value.